 Coco’s Deli offers a petite, trendy spot for mindful diners in Portals Nous.
 Their philosophy is to create natural, healthy food using the highest quality produce available.
 They specialise in colourful salads, gluten-free products, raw cakes, and of course an array of smoothies and juices to have in or take away.

 Just west of Palma, opposite Port Calanova,is Elefante offers more delicious coffee, vegan bakes, tasty breakfast options, and salads for lunch.
 They also have a well-located branch off the Mercat de Santa Catalina's south-west corner.

 Vegetarian restaurants in Palma

-Finally, Temple Natura Café Garden is an urban oasis serving tasty vegan treats in a courtyard setting.
-A place where you can disconnect and relax enjoying healthy food or drinking fruit smoothies, cocktails, infusions, delicious “Chai”, refreshing cold teas or a revitalising fresh lemonade.
+Temple Natura Café Garden in Palma’s city centre, is an urban oasis serving tasty vegan treats in a courtyard setting.
+A place where you can disconnect and relax enjoying healthy food and fruit smoothies, as well as delicious “Chai”, revitalising fresh lemonade and cocktails.